gbdev/pandocs/content/Video_Display.md

 ### FF48 - OBP0 (Object Palette 0 Data) (R/W) - Non CGB Mode Only

 This register assigns gray shades to the color indexes of the OBJs that use this palette.
-It works exactly like BGP (FF47), except that the lower two bits aren't used because sprite index 00 means transparent.
+It works exactly like BGP (FF47), except that the lower two bits are ignored because sprite index 00 means transparent.

 ### FF49 - OBP1 (Object Palette 1 Data) (R/W) - Non CGB Mode Only